Adamantios/NN-Train/README.md

 ```
 ## Results
 ### Log
-The log contains all the metrics which have been chosen to be monitored.
+The log contains the final values for all the metrics which have been chosen to be monitored.
 These can be easily updated in the `model.compile()` method inside `main`.
 Also, the `init_callbacks()` should be changed in order to monitor the desired metrics for the checkpoint, early stopping and learning rate decay.
 ```